Leelend History, Family Crest & Coats of Arms

 Another 39 words (3 lines of text) are included under the topic Early Leelend Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Leelend family to Ireland
+Migration of the Leelend family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Leelend, or a variant listed above: Christopher Leland, who settled in Barbados with his servants in 1680; John Leyland, who arrived in Virginia in 1698; Adam Leland, who settled in Boston in 1715.